AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 A person **must have a role** that is either student or mentor.
 This is specified using the parameter `r/` as either `r/Student` or `r/Mentor`.

 A person can also have a centre assigned when added.
 This is specified using the parameter `c/`.
-If no centre is specified, the centre will take on the default value `Centre Unassigned`.
+If no centre is specified, the centre will take on the default value `CENTRE UNASSIGNED`.
+Note that centres are not distinguished by capitalisation, and are by default displayed in all caps.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE [c/CENTRE] [t/TAG]…​`